YujiSue/BioInfoTools/GenomeConverter/README.md

 2. Install the required libraries and GenomeConverter according to the guidance in the notebook.

-3. Upload the FASTA format genomic sequence to Google colab's temporal storage or google drive and execute the program.
+3. Download the FASTA format genomic sequence to Google colab's temporal storage or google drive and execute the program.

 ## File format
 The encoded binary DNA sequence is